-As this site described over the weekend, a Reuters report had claimed that the NSA had given RSA $10 million, as a part of a deal that resulted in an intentionally flawed random number algorithm (known as known as Dual_EC_DRBG) being made the default choice in the company's BSAFE encryption toolkits.
+As this site described over the weekend, a Reuters report had claimed that the NSA had given RSA $10 million, as a part of a deal that resulted in an intentionally flawed random number algorithm (known as Dual_EC_DRBG) being made the default choice in the company’s BSAFE encryption toolkits.

 This, in turn, created a backdoor into encryption products.

 Security expert Bruce Schneier said he viewed the $10 million payment as evidence that RSA was “bribed” by the NSA.